pona08/site-static/source/cash_back/index.md

 In sum, the Blue Cash Preferred® Card from American Express is a terrific cash back card with a great $200 cash back bonus, generous ongoing rewards, and a lengthy 0% intro APR on balance transfers and purchases.
 It will particularly appeal to those who spend more on groceries, gas and department stores.

 Highlights From American Express
-$200 statement credit after you spend $1,000 in purchases on your new Card within the first 3 months.
-6% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%) – that means spending $60 a week at U.S. supermarkets could earn over $180 back per year.
-3% cash back at U.S. gas stations and at select U.S. department stores, 1% back on other purchases.
-Low intro APR: 0% for 12 months on purchases and balance transfers, then a variable rate, currently 13.99% to 24.99%.
-Expanding merchant acceptance: Over 1 million more places in the U.S. started accepting American Express® Cards in the last year.
-$95 annual fee.
-Cash back is received in the form of Reward Dollars that can be easily redeemed for statement credits, gift cards, and merchandise.
-Terms Apply.

-Rewards
-Get $200 back after you spend $1,000 in purchases on your new Card in your first 3 months.
-You will receive $200 back in the form of a statement credit
-Earn 6% cash back at U.S. supermarkets (excluding superstores and warehouse clubs) up to $6,000.
-After the first $6,000 of purchases in a calendar year users will earn 1% cash back.
-Earn 3% at U.S. gas stations and select U.S. department stores with no spending cap.
-Earn 1% on all other eligible purchases with no spending cap.

 Redeem Rewards
 Redeem reward dollars for statement credits in increments of $25 whenever your total available reward dollar balance is $25 or more.